IMF chief economist predicts 'sharper' US slowdown in 2020

-WASHINGTON (AFP) - Americans will begin feeling the effects next year of a marked slowing in world economic growth but should be spared a new recession, the chief economist of the International Monetary Fund said in remarks published on Sunday (Dec 9).
+WASHINGTON • Americans will begin feeling the effects next year of a marked slowing in world economic growth but should be spared recession, the International Monetary Fund (IMF) chief economist said in remarks published on Sunday.

-"We have long been predicting somewhat lower (US) growth for 2019 than what we are seeing this year," as the effects of the Trump administration's fiscal and budgetary measures begin to fade, IMF chief economist Maurice Obstfeld said.
+"We've long been predicting somewhat lower (US) growth for 2019 than what we are seeing this year", as the effects of the Trump administration's fiscal and budgetary measures begin to fade, said Dr Maurice Obstfeld.

-He was speaking in an interview with The Wall Street Journal and The Financial Times, just days before he is to retire from the world body.
+He was speaking in an interview with The Wall Street Journal and the Financial Times, just before he is to retire from the world body.

-The slowdown "is going to be sharper probably in 2020 than in 2019, according to the data we are seeing," Mr Obstfeld said.
+The US slowdown "is going to be sharper probably in 2020 than in 2019, according to the data we are seeing", Dr Obstfeld said.

-The IMF has already revised downward its 2019 growth prediction for the US, to 2.5 per cent from the 2.8 per cent expected for this year.
+The IMF has already revised downward its 2019 growth prediction for the United States, to 2.5 per cent from the 2.8 per cent expected for this year.

-"For the rest of the world there seems to be some air coming out of the balloon," he said, pointing to weaker than expected third-quarter economic results in Asia and Europe.
+"For the rest of the world, there seems to be some air coming out of the balloon," Dr Obstfeld said, pointing to weaker than expected third-quarter economic results in Asia and Europe.

-As he has for months, Mr Obstfeld again deplored the trade frictions - notably between the United States and China, but also between the US and other trading partners, including Europe - that threaten global growth.
+As he has for months, Dr Obstfeld again deplored ongoing trade frictions - notably between the US and China, but also between America and its other trading partners, including Europe - that threaten global growth.

 In a separate interview with CBS, IMF managing director Christine Lagarde again deplored the trade tensions that have brought steadily increasing tariffs.